simon-frankau/dumb-vga/README.md

  * Tweak D2A resistances to improve colour range?
  * Stop referring to *all* the libraries in the project (takes ages to load).
+ * Improve the scripts that build the ROM image.
  * Design and manufacture a custom PCB for the project.
- * Improve the scripts that build the ROM image.
+  * Change the line assignment for the scripts that build the ROM image to match the new schematic
+  * Bump version number on the schematic
+  * Get right stuff on the silkscreen
+  * Cost up suppliers